 Three Months Ended

 March 31, 2017 April 1, 2016

 Europe, Middle East & Africa \$ 2 \$ 3

-Latin America
+Latin America -

 North America 35 31

 Asia Pacific 1 1

 Bottling Investments 155 265

 Corporate 115 11

 Total \$ 308 \$ 311

 During the three months ended March 31, 2017, the Company recorded other operating charges of \$308 million.
 These charges primarily consisted of \$139 million related to the Company's productivity and reinvestment program and charges of \$104 million related to certain intangible assets.
-The charges related to intangible assets included an \$84 million impairment of CCR goodwill and impairments of \$20 million related to Venezuelan intangible assets.
+The charges related to intangible assets included an\$84 million impairment of CCR goodwill and impairments of \$20 million related to Venezuelan intangible assets.
 In addition, other operating charges included \$57 million related to costs incurred to refranchise certain of our bottling operations.
 These costs include, among other items, internal and external costs for individuals directly working on the refranchising efforts, severance, and costs associated with the implementation of information technology systems to facilitate consistent data standards and availability throughout our North America bottling system.
-Refer to Note 11 of Notes to Condensed Consolidated Financial Statements for additional information on the Company's productivity, integration and restructuring initiatives.
-Refer to Note 1 of Notes to Condensed Consolidated Financial Statements for additional information about the Venezuelan intangible assets and Note 14 of Notes to Condensed Consolidated Financial Statements for information on how the Company determined the asset impairment charges.
-Refer to Note 15 of Notes to Condensed Consolidated Financial Statements for the impact these charges had on our operating segments.
+Refer to Note 11 of Notes to Condensed Consolidated Financial Statements for additional information about the Venezuelan intangible assets and Note 14 of Notes to Condensed Consolidated Financial Statements for additional information about the charges.
+Refer to Note 15 of Notes to Condensed Consolidated Financial Statements for additional information about the sext impairment charges.
+Refer to Note 15 of Notes to Condensed Consolidated Financial Statements for additional information about the